Prof. Landolf RHODE-BARBARIGOS

 I received my PhD in 2012 from Ecole Polytechnique Fédérale de Lausanne (EPFL) for the design of an active deployable tensegrity structure.
 From 2012 to 2014, I joined Princeton University as Postdoctoral Researcher for the Form-Finding Lab.
-Since January 2015, I am an Assistant Professor at Department of Civil & Architectural Engineering at the University of Miami.
-My research interests include tensegrity structures; adaptive, sensory and active structures; form finding and analysis of structures; structural design and optimization; space engineering and construction; resilience and sustainability; and computer-aided engineering.
+Since January 2015, I am a Professor at Department of Civil & Architectural Engineering at the University of Miami.
+My research focuses on structural morphology and morphogenesis.
+I explore these concepts to design tomorrow's structures using systems, such as tensegrity, with applications varying from marine and coastal structures to building and infrastructure systems to space structures.

 Please do not hesitate to contact me if you are interested in pursuing a collaboration.